EmineSelimovska/EmineSelimovska/README.md

 - **Full-Stack Development with Node.js and Express:** Delved into server-side development using Node.js and Express.
 - **Front-End Frameworks (Angular, ReactJS):** Explored the world of frontend frameworks for building modern web applications.
 - **Working with MongoDB:** Acquired skills in working with MongoDB for database management.
-- Working with MySQL: Gained experience in relational database management using MySQL.
+- **Working with MySQL:** Gained experience in relational database management using MySQL.
-- Agile Methodologies: Learned and applied Agile practices for effective project management.
+- **Agile Essentials with Scrum:** Learned and applied Agile practices and Scrum methodology for effective project management.
-- DevOps Principles: Developed an understanding of DevOps to improve collaboration and productivity in development.
+- **DevOps Principles:** Developed an understanding of DevOps to improve collaboration and productivity in development.

 ## Projects Showcase